 The dramatic story of how and why OpenShot was created, is best understood by reading: Our Story.

-OpenShot was created in August 2008, by Jonathan Thomas, a software developer from Arlington, Texas, USA.
+OpenShot was created in August 2008, by Jonathan Thomas, a software developer from North Texas (USA).
 However, Jonathan is now assisted by many key developers: Meet the Developers.
 In 2012, OpenShot Studios, LLC was incorporated by Jonathan Thomas, and all copyright and trademark properties were transferred to this new company, to better protect the interests of each contributor.
-Soon after, OpenShot Studios joined the Open Invention Network (OIN), in order to strengthen it's ability to protect the contributors and source-code.
+Soon after, OpenShot Studios joined the Open Invention Network (OIN), in order to strengthen its ability to protect the contributors and source-code.